Your Kid’s Nutritional Needs – Why You Should Start Them Young

 Protein: Protein is necessary for growth.
 If given a wide variety of proper food, children will usually have sufficient protein.
 Best sources: eggs, beans, cereals/grains, fish, yogurt, seeds and nuts.

 Vitamin A: The best source of vitamin A is from carrots which are rich in precursor vitamin A in the form of beta carotene which will convert to vitamin A only when needed, preventing overdose.
+This is one of the best health benefits of carrot.
 Other sources: asparagus, broccoli, cantaloupe, fresh apricots, sweet potatoes and winter squash.

 Vitamin B6: Processing of foods can result in considerable loss of vitamin B6.
 Good sources of this vitamin are from: avocados, bananas, brewer’s yeast, carrots, eggs, fish, peas, spinach, sunflower seeds, walnuts and wheat germ.